microsoft/msmarco/TREC-Deep-Learning.md

 ## Deep Learning Track Tasks

-The Deep Learning Track has two tasks: Passage ranking and document ranking; and two subtasks in each case: full ranking and re-ranking.
+The Deep Learning Track has two tasks: Passage ranking and document ranking; and two subtasks in each case: full ranking and reranking.
 You can submit up to three runs for each of the subtasks.

 Each task uses a large human-generated set of training labels, from the [MS MARCO](http://msmarco.org) dataset.
 The two tasks use the same test queries.
 They also use the same form of training data with usually one positive training document/passage per training query.
 In the case of passage ranking, there is a direct human label that says the passage can be used to answer the query, whereas for training the document ranking task we transfer the same passage-level labels to document-level labels.